anoma/juvix-docs/docs/tutorials/learn.juvix.md

 end;
 ```

-The braces around the body (in `{x + acc}`) are optional.
-A recommended style is
-to use braces if the body is on the same line.

 The above `for` iteration starts with the accumulator `acc` equal to `0` and
 goes through the list `l` from left to right (from beginning to end), at each
 step updating the accumulator to `x + acc` where `x` is the current list element
 and `acc` is the previous accumulator value.
 The final value of the iteration is
 the final value of the accumulator.
-The `for`` iterator is tail recursive, i.e.,
+The `for` iterator is tail recursive, i.e.,
 no stack memory is allocated and the whole iteration is compiled to a loop.

 The `rfor` iterator is analogous to `for` except that it goes through the list